History of anorexia nervosa: 13th and 14th Centuries: Saint Catherine of Siena & Saint Hedwig of Andechs or Silesia

-Of interest in terms of anorexia nervosa is the medieval practice of self-starvation by women, including some young women, in the name of religious piety and purity.
+Of interest in terms of anorexia nervosa is the medieval practice of self-starvation by women, including some young women, in the name of religious piety and purity continued from ancient traditions.
 This is sometimes referred to as anorexia mirabilis.
 By the thirteenth century, it was increasingly common for women to participate in religious life and to even be named as saints by the Catholic Church.
 Many women who ultimately became saints engaged in self-starvation, including Saint Hedwig of Andechs in the thirteenth century and Catherine of Siena in the fourteenth century.
 By the time of Catherine of Siena, however, the Church became concerned about extreme fasting as an indicator of spirituality and as a criterion for sainthood.
 Indeed, Catherine of Siena was told by Church authorities to pray that she would be able to eat again, but was unable to give up fasting.

-Historical cases of men's abstention from eating for religious or (other) spiritual reasons tends to be regarded as 'asceticism'.

 1556: Mary, Queen of Scots

 Mary Stuart, known as Mary, Queen of Scots, was brought up as a child in the court of Henry II of France.
 Her medical history is documented in some detail thanks to the accounts of various ambassadors who sent reports back to their respective sovereigns.
 It is known, for example, that she had measles when she was five, rubella when she was seven, dysentery and malaria when she was 14 and smallpox when she was 15.

 She also had an unnamed illness as a teenager that some now believe to have been anorexia nervosa/chlorosis Her condition is described as involving weight loss, uneven appetite, vomiting and diarrhoea, pallor, fainting fits and breathing difficulties.
 She was, however, physically active throughout the illness; she continued to ride on horseback and dance in the evenings at the same time as these symptoms were observed.